What is a second mortgage?

 That said, experts generally recommend tapping home equity only if your spending will have a good return on investment.
-Using a second mortgage to pay for something like a new car or expensive vacation typically isn’t encouraged.
+Don’t use this type of mortgage to pay for a new car or expensive vacation.

 Depending on your circumstances and current interest rates, one alternative to consider is a cash-out refinance of your primary mortgage loan.